 The Committee has discretion in several areas of policy as set out in this Report.
-The Committee may also exercise operational and administrative discretions under relevant plan rules approved by shareholders as set out in those rules.
-In addition, the Committee has the discretion to amend the Policy with regard to minor or administrative matters where it would be, in the opinion of the Committee, disproportionate to seek or await shareholder approval.
+The Committee may also exercise operational and administrative discretions under relevant plan rules.
+In addition, the Committee has the discretion to amend the Policy with regard to minor or administrative matters (for example, regulatory, exchange control, tax or to reflect changes in legislation) where it would be, in the opinion of the Committee, disproportionate to seek or await shareholder approval.